ZivTheProgrammer/cat/README.md

 A project for COS 333 by Noah Apthorpe, Garrett Disco, Luke Paulsen, Jocelyn Tang, and Natalie Weires

-This line added to test that the Github setup is working.
+This line has been changed so Natalie can make sure everything is working correctly.